EdwardA/greenhouse_controller/README.md

 This project is to design and implement a distributed sensor and control system to automate an indoors growing environment.

 The slave unit is based off the ATMEGA 1284 chip, using a 3rd party arduino bootloader.

+The slave is programed thanks to the use of the bootloader found here: http://www.leonardomiliani.com/repository/package_leonardomiliani.com_index.json